How to prepare for your Universal Credit Work Capability Assessment

 - The healthcare professional to be a specialist in mental health.

-- Ask for any adjustments that would make the assessment less stressful:
+- Ask for any adjustments that would make the assessment less stressful.
+For example:

-- For example, you can request an open room if you struggle in confined spaces.
+- You can request an open room if you struggle in confined spaces.

-- Ask for an interpreter or signer if you need one.
+- You can ask for an interpreter or signer if you need one.

-- Ask for the assessor to be the same gender as you.
+- You can ask for the assessor to be the same gender as you.

-- Ask if you can make an audio recording of the assessment.
+- You can ask if you can make an audio recording of the assessment.

 To ask for an adjustment, phone the Health Assessment Advisory Service in advance using the number on your appointment letter.